 Can you add vegetables to these potatoes?

-Breakfast potatoes that have been cooked through will freeze really nicely.
-Store them in an freezer bag or airtight container in the freezer for up to 3 months.
+These potatoes will freeze really nicely.
+Store them in a freezer bag or airtight container in the freezer for up to 3 months.
 Thaw in the fridge overnight and reheat at 400 degrees F until hot.

 Here are some more delicious potato recipes to try: